Digital Comics Collage

 For the Digital Comics Collage project, make sure you utilize the benefits of bitmap graphics.
 This means using source material that requires varied tones and more complex color.
 (Simple hard-edged graphics with solid fill colors are better done in Illustrator.
 We will use vector-based graphics for Project 2.)

 - Your document size (the final output size for printing) should be between 8×10 (or 8.5×11) inches and 11×17 inches, since this corresponds to standard paper sizes.
 Exact proportions are up to you (So, if you wanted a square composition for example, you could plan for 11×11 inches to print on 11×17 paper, 8×8 inches to print on 8.5×11 paper).
 Resolution should be 300ppi.

 - Use at least ten separate sources for imagery.
 75% of sources should be found/created materials you have scanned.
 These images should have varied tones and colors.

 - Keep copyright concerns in your mind as you gather material.
 Watch Copyright Basics: Can you argue for Fair Use for artistic purposes?

 - Plan a comic that will require you to make some difficult and complex selections using Photoshop.
-Use layer masks or save your selections.
+Use layer masks on at least some of your layers.
+Save your selections as well.

-- Make sure you save all your work in an unflattened Photoshop file.
+- Make sure you save all your work in an unflattened Photoshop file (PSD).
 All work layers should be intact so your instructor can evaluate your work.

 Working Outside Class